Catacrockers/WikiTocha/clean_code.md

 + Write pronounceable names
 + Don't use encondings, variable types etc in names
 + Names should help to read code like well written prose
++ Names for functions used frequently must be short, private names can be longer and descriptive